Client-side Scripting

 Event Handling

-The following is an example of attaching a click event handler to all elements with the class “click-me”:
+To attach a click event handler to all elements with the class .click-me, use the runtime’s onLoad hook:

 context.querySelectorAll('.click-me').forEach(element => {